Udio Pricing Plans (2025) Review: Free vs Standard vs Pro, Credits, and Real Cost per Song

 Why creators upgrade: stems/WAV exports, inpainting & extend tools, and rapid two-result generations.

 Most creators pay for output quality and editability, not just volume.
-Here’s what actually flips the value equation toward paid tiers.
+Here’s what actually flips the value equation toward paid tiers — with an important caveat about downloads during the current licensing transition.

-• Sessions workflow with Extend/Remix supports producer-style iteration (takes/comping feel) so you can evolve an idea without starting over.
+• Sessions workflow with Extend/Remix supports producer-style iteration (takes/comping feel) so you can evolve an idea without starting over from a blank prompt.

-• Inpainting & Extend fix sections and build full-length tracks; each step consumes credits per the math above (32-sec pair = 2 credits; “u-130” pair ≈ 4 credits).
+• Inpainting & Extend let you surgically fix sections and build full-length tracks; each step consumes credits per the math above (32-sec pair = 2 credits; “u-130” pair ≈ 4 credits), which makes planning around 2,400 / 6,000 monthly credits very predictable.

-• Uploads on paid tiers unlock more control (reference ideas, longer forms) and pair well with stems for post-work in a DAW.
+• Uploads on paid tiers give you more control over structure and references (ideas, guides, longer forms) and pair well with stems for post-work in a DAW once downloads are re-enabled.

-• Speed & consistency: generation time varies with system load; paid tiers help you stay in flow when iterating multiple versions.
+• Speed & consistency: generation time still varies with system load, but paid tiers get better throughput and concurrency — Pro can now run more simultaneous sets than Free/Standard — so you stay in flow when iterating multiple versions back to back.

-Oct 2025 update: feature names and availability can change—always verify in-app before a client session.
+Dec 2025 update: feature names and availability can change, and downloads are currently paused during the UMG/label transition — always verify in-app before a client session.

-Short answer: you can go commercial on paid tiers, follow the rules and keep clean provenance.
+Short answer: you can go commercial on Udio, especially on paid tiers — but you must respect copyright and keep clean provenance.

-• You own the output you generate as long as it doesn’t include copyrighted material you don’t own or lack permission to use.
-Keep references and stems clean.
+• You own the output you generate and can generally use it for personal and commercial purposes, as long as it does not include copyrighted material you don’t own or lack permission to use.
+Avoid dropping in unlicensed vocals, samples, or lyrics you don’t control.

-• Attribution: paid subscribers are not required to credit Udio (though appreciated).
-Free accounts must include attribution (e.g., “Created with Udio”).7
+• Attribution: paid subscribers are not required to credit Udio (though attribution is welcomed).
+Free accounts must include attribution such as “Created with Udio” in the title, credits, or metadata when publishing publicly.7

-• Consent & likeness: if you’re echoing a distinctive voice or using reference audio, get proper permissions and avoid impersonation or brand IP.
+• Consent & likeness: if you’re echoing a distinctive voice or using reference audio that resembles a recognizable artist or brand IP, get proper permissions and avoid impersonation, voice-cloning without consent, or confusingly similar branding.

-• Distribution hygiene: keep a simple log (prompts, dates, renders), store stems/WAV and receipts—useful for disputes and client compliance.
+• Distribution hygiene: keep a simple log (prompts, dates, renders), plus any exports you’re allowed to make (stems/WAV when available again) and subscription receipts.
+That paper trail is useful for platform disputes, Content ID issues, and client compliance.

-• Industry backdrop: major-label lawsuits have targeted AI music providers.
-If you publish commercially, monitor outcomes and update contracts as needed.9
+• Industry backdrop: major-label lawsuits against AI music providers have already led to settlements and licensing deals, including Udio’s agreements with UMG and others.
+If you publish commercially, monitor how these deals evolve and update your contracts and internal policies as needed.9

 Platform / Plan Price Credits / mo Songs / mo (±) Est. cost / song Notes